 More information from the Directorate of Internal Audit can be obtained from the;

-Ag.
-Director Internal Audit: Mr. Patrick Akonyet
+Chief Internal Auditor: Mr. Patrick Akonyet

 Office 4.1, Level 4, Frank Kalimuzo Central Teaching Facility (Fmr.
 CTF1),